Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/project-submission.md

 ## Response Times & Quality

+_How quickly and well does the project respond to suggestions, PR'S, and questions?_

+_

 Explain how (if) your project measures the response time of its administration, developers, and collaborators.

 __Response:__